 Judy: I think the way women find financial advisors and relationships in general is through friends.
 We go to our friends, we go to our family, we go to colleagues.
 We ask around―is there someone you’re happy with?
 So once you engage with someone that someone’s recommended, there’s already a small level of trust.
 You’re already going in there thinking that this is going to be a reasonable relationship.
 But you go to their office.
 Keep your eyes open and look around.
 What’s on their walls?
 Do they have kids?
 Do they have pets?
 What kinds of things do they engage in?
 Can you relate to that?
 It could be old cars or motorcycles…if you relate to that, fine.
 If you don’t, then you start asking questions.
 See what level of comfort you have.
 Can they relate to your socio-economic level?

 Paulette: Reach out and ask that person, how did you get into the business?
 Why do you love what you do?
 What kind of practice do you have?
 What kind of clients?
 Do they look and sound and feel like me?
 Have an honest conversation with a financial planner about that.

 There are some tools that can help you.
 The Financial Planning Standards Council has some tools, like 10 questions to ask your planner, that outline what kinds of questions you need to ask.
 And they’ve got some videos which are quite helpful in terms of helping you make a decision as to which person will best serve your needs.

-To find a qualified financial planner who’s right for you, use our Find Your Planner tool.
+To find a professional financial planner who’s right for you, use our Find Your Planner tool.
 Don’t miss the other videos in this series: Build your money confidence, Women and financial self-confidence and Why women stress more about money.

 For more help getting started, read Finding your financial planner, 4 ways to overcome financial planner anxiety and 3 ways to get the most out of your first meeting with a financial planner.